jsenv/jsenv-lighthouse-score-impact/readme.md

 <details>
   <summary>5.
 Create your workflow file (depends the workflow you use)</summary>

-`reportFileSizeImpact` must be called in a state where your git repository has been cloned and you are currently on the pull request branch.
-Inside github workflow this is done by the following lines in `file-size-impact.yml`.
+`reportLighthouseScoreImpact` must be called in a state where your git repository has been cloned and you are currently on the pull request branch.
+Inside github workflow this is done by the following lines in [lighthouse-score-impact.yml](./.github/workflows/lighthouse-score-impact.yml#L16)

 ```yml
 uses: actions/checkout@v2